 TWO: Shaving cream eggs

-This one isn’t mess free, but it’s less messy than traditional dye.
-My kids would knock those dye cups over in a second.
-Then they’d drip the dye all over the table.
-While painting is still messy, it’s easy because the kids are self sufficient.
+Painting eggs is always fun for my kids.
+It’s easy because the kids are self sufficient.
 Even my 22 month old can paint by himself without knocking paint all over the house.
 I always use water soluble paint (affiliate link for my favorite paint here) and it wipes right off the walls and even the grout in our tile.
 I’m not sure I could say the same thing for dye.

 This is another easy one.
 Walmart, Target, and Amazon (affiliate link- click here to buy) all sell these eggs for reasonable prices.
-The Amazon ones are $3.99 for 12.
 I like this because I can wipe the off and then use them again the following year.
 Talk about a great way to save on Easter decor!